-Most of these children are living in social discomfort due to drugs, alcohol abuse and gambling.
-They come from broken families, poverty and violence.
+Most of these children are living in social discomfort due to drugs, alcohol abuse, and gambling.
+They come from broken families, poverty, and violence.
 They manage to survive and move from very remote areas of Nicaragua to the cities.
 Mainly the capital, Managua.
-Here they can be found in market areas, where they beg, steal, assault and do jobs which are inadequate for children.
+Here they can be found in market areas, where they beg, steal, assault, and do jobs that are inadequate for children.
 They are exposed to violence and sometimes to torture.
 Street children gather in small groups, become aggressive and hostile towards each other.
 They spend their nights under the market stands or on pieces of cardboard on the ground, inhaling glue and other deadly drugs.
 They use knives or weapons to defend themselves or to attack.

 Goals of Los Quinchos association

 The goal of the Los Quinchos association is to take care of these children.
-Thanks to psycho-pedagogical methods, natural medicine, but most of all giving them love and affection and an education.
-Through different activities they aim to help them regain their self esteem.
-For example, recreational activities, such as circus arts, soccer and cultural activities such as music and dance.
-As well as artisan activities such as, hammock making laboratories, carpentry, ceramics and tailoring.
+Thanks to psycho-pedagogical methods, natural medicine, but most of all giving them love and affection and education.
+Through different activities, they aim to help them regain their self-esteem.
+For example, recreational activities, such as circus arts, soccer, and cultural activities such as music and dance.
+As well as artisan activities such as hammock making laboratories, carpentry, ceramics, and tailoring.

 Italian interview with Zelinda Rocca talking about Los Quinchos

-As the children grow older, combined with education, they receive also all the instruments necessary and job opportunities so the will become strong and confident.
+As the children grow older, combined with education, they receive also all the instruments necessary and job opportunities so they will become strong and confident.
 They will eventually be successfully reintroduced in society.

 How the project works